casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

 - input:
   - ```Single-end or paired-end reads?```: Paired-end (as collection)
   - the first trimmomatic run for each data collection
+       - there are 2 outputs for trimmomatic: paired and unpaired.
+We will use the paired output as our dataset is paired-end.
 - Use the following settings:
      - ```Perform initial ILLUMINACLIP step?``` : Yes
           - ```Select standard adapter sequences or provide custom?```: custom